seud0nym/tch-gui-unhide/adguard/README.md

 ```
 curl -skL https://raw.githubusercontent.com/seud0nym/tch-gui-unhide/master/adguard/agh-setup | sh -s -- -r
 ```
+Or, if you downloaded the script manually, you can run `./agh-setup -r`.

 When the script completes, AdGuard Home will have been removed and dnsmasq re-enabled with default settings.

+## Uninstalling Without Removing AdGuard Home
+Use the `-u` option instead of `-r` to prevent deleting the AdGuard Home directory.
+If you then decide to re-install, the you can skip downloading it again by specifying the `-xg` option when running the setup script.

 # Other Utilities
 These utility scripts will be automatically downloaded to the AdGuardHome directory (unless you specify the **-xu** or **-xx** installation options).